dougeby/IntuneDocs/intune/windows-autopilot-hybrid.md

 ---

-# Deploy hybrid Azure AD-joined devices by using Intune and Windows Autopilot (Preview)
+# Deploy hybrid Azure AD-joined devices by using Intune and Windows Autopilot
 You can use Intune and Windows Autopilot to set up hybrid Azure Active Directory (Azure AD)-joined devices.
 To do so, follow the steps in this article.

 ## Prerequisites